 Without vaccination, many instances of the virus may infect many cells in your body, and replicate to infect many more.
 Your body may not have time or resources to create enough antibodies to fight off the onslaught.
 When you are vaccinated, your body is prepared to fight off the virus, if and when it sees it.
 The virus is not blocked from entering your body.
 You may even have a minor infection in a minor number of cells.
 Your body is simply prepared to fight it faster than it can replicate.

 You can still spread the virus

-One important lesson here is that you are still capable of spreading the virus!
+One important lesson here is that you are still capable of spreading the virus.
 You may have a minor infection.
 You may not notice the infection because you’re well-equipped to fight it.
 But it still may happen.
 If you’re around someone who has the virus, you may just catch some in your respiratory system and spread it on your breath.
-And, even if you don’t notice it, you can still spread the virus.
+And, even if you don’t get sick, you may still spread the virus.

 Yes, that’s right.
 Even after you’ve been vaccinated you may still carry and spread the virus.
 You probably will not spread as large a viral load as an unvaccinated person.
 But may still be a risk to other people.

 This is why the guidance remains to stay home if you can, still wear a mask when you go out, and still avoid crowds.
 It’s going to be like this for a while so please hang in there.